casper-network/ceps/text/0003-hash-indexed-object-store.md

 _NOTE: this would render the current block validator component obsolete._

-Other components can decide if they want to fetch or fetch recursive, optionally specifying a peer that is required to provide the specific missing parts when asked.
+Other components can decide if they want to fetch or fetch recursive, specifying a peer that is required to provide the specific missing parts when asked.

 Put into "pseudo-git" representation, this fictional format would look like this